SECRET-GUEST/trieur/README.md

 ```
 python script.pyw
 ```
-(where "script.pyw" is obviously the name of what you've downloaded)
+(where `script.pyw` is obviously the name of what you've downloaded)

 # For microsoft users;